nickmorales/imagebreed_dockerfile/README.md

 - The Docker compose will fetch the container images from this [DockerHub](https://hub.docker.com/repository/docker/nmorales3142/nicksbreedbase).

-- Access the Application

-    Once the container is running, you can access the application from your host at http://localhost:7080
+- Access the Application: Once the container is running, you can access the application from your host at http://localhost:7080

-- Easy Logging In

-    The database has a user named 'janedoe' with password 'secretpw' for easy logging in from the web-interface.
+- Logging In: The database has a user named `janedoe` with password `secretpw` for easy logging in from the web-interface.

-- Starting with an Empty Database

-    When starting the service, the database is named `empty_fixture` and is loaded with SQL from [SGN](https://github.com/solgenomics/sgn/blob/master/t/data/fixture/empty_fixture.sql).
+- Starting with an Empty Database: When starting the service, the database is named `empty_fixture` and is loaded with SQL from [SGN](https://github.com/solgenomics/sgn/blob/master/t/data/fixture/empty_fixture.sql).

 ### Breedbase Configuration